 Do not connect Twitter to Facebook or vice versa.
 They are vastly different cultures.
 You’re playing with fire here.

 How often should you post?
 People vary in opinion from 1-3 times a day to 3-4 times a week.
-Either way, the volume is a lot less than Twitter.
+Either way, the volume is a lot less than it is on Twitter.

 Be helpful.
 Your posts should be a great resource.